Introduction

 Action is required if the EICR issued is Unsatisfactory.
 If an EICR contains a C1, C2 or FI code, it will always be deemed unsatisfactory.
 If a C1 is discovered, the electrician, with permission, will often take action to make safe the dangerous installation.
 Then, as is also the case with a C2 and FI code, it will be the owner’s responsibility to organise a repair, replacement or further investigation.
 The Electrical Safety Standards in the Private Rented Sector (England) Regulations require landlords to arrange any required work to be completed within 28 days.

-Landlords have a continuous duty to maintain their property to the electrical safety standards.
-Failure to comply with either these standards, or to have evidence that the works have been completed by a qualified person may face a civil penalty up to a maximum of £30,000.
+Landlords have an ongoing duty to keep their properties safe and meet electrical safety standards.
+Failure to comply, or to provide evidence that qualified professionals completed the work, may result in a civil penalty of up to £30,000.

 Electrical items

-Landlords need to ensure that the electrical installation and all electrical appliances are ‘safe’ with little risk of injury or death to humans, or risk of damage to property.
-This includes all mains voltage household electric goods supplied by the landlord such as cookers, kettles, toasters, electric blankets, washing machines etc. Any equipment supplied must also be marked with the appropriate CE marking (Conformité Européene / Declaration of Conformity).
+Landlords must ensure that electrical installations and appliances are safe.
+They should present minimal risk of injury, death, or damage to property.
+This duty applies to all mains‑powered electrical items supplied by the landlord, such as cookers, kettles, toasters, electric blankets, and washing machines.
+All supplied equipment must carry the correct CE marking (Conformité Européene / Declaration of Conformity).

 One way of helping to achieve safety is to undertake a regular formal inspection of the installation and appliances on an annual basis.
 The Electrical Safety Council advises that as a minimum, landlords should: